The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Card: The Devil.

-Interpretation: The appearance of the Devil as a card describing a challenge signals that you are struggling with addictions, material attachments, or negative thoughts that are limiting you.
+Interpretation: The appearance of the Devil as a card describing a challenge signals that you are struggling with addictions, material attachments, or negative thoughts that limit you.
 You may feel trapped or enslaved by circumstances you have created yourself.
-This is a card that warns us about our basest instincts and calls us to recognize what is holding us back and to seek ways to break free.
+This card warns you about your baser instincts and calls you to recognize what is holding you back and to seek ways to break free.

 Spread: One card describing a recent event.